aaguilerav/space-filling-curves/README.md

 ### The Software

-I wrote the program that creates these curves 17 years ago aprox.
-I used
+I wrote the program that creates these curves 18 years ago aprox. but never published it until now.
+I used [Java Swing](http://docs.oracle.com/javase/tutorial/uiswing/) for the drawings, I'm planning to update the technology to ReactJS or another web based framework.

+### Compiling, Packaging and Executing the software

+There is a script named `compile.sh` that you can use in order to compile and package the project.
+Or, just execute the following command: `mvn clean compile assembly:single`.

+The JAR file is created at `space-filling-curves/target`, just execute a `java -jar <jar file generated>`.
+The GUI that will appear looks like this: